aws-samples/cfn101-workshop/workshop/content/intermediate/operations/update-behaviors-of-stack-resources/_index.md

 ### Conclusion

 Congratulations!
-You now have now learned about the update behaviors of stack resources!
+You now have now learned the update behaviors of stack resources!